PriyaKashyapp/CreditCard_FraudDetection/README.md

 Apply SMOTE to balance the training set by generating synthetic samples for the minority class.

 ### Model Training :
-Train machine learning models such as Random Forest and XGBoost.
+Train machine learning models such as Random Forest.
-Perform hyperparameter tuning using Grid Search or Randomized Search.
+Perform hyperparameter tuning using Grid Search.

 ## Evaluation :
 Evaluate models using metrics like Recall, Precision, F1-Score, and AUC-ROC.